Are you preparing for a painting project but not sure whether to use Behr or Benjamin Moore?

 Behr and Benjamin Moore both offer a variety of interior, exterior, and specialty paints.

-Behr features streamlined offerings with three distinct paint lines: Premium Plus (low VOC, most affordable), Ultra (mid-range, excellent scuff- and stain-defense), Marquee (best coverage, highest cost).
+Behr features streamlined offerings with three distinct paint lines: Premium Plus (low VOC, most affordable), Ultra (mid-range, excellent scuff- and stain-defense), Marquee (excellent coverage, higher cost), Dynasty (best coverage and scuff defense, highest cost).

 Benjamin Moore’s selection is more nuanced.
 For example, it offers dozens of interior paints.